Phenol: Topical anesthetic

 Concentrated liquid phenol can be used topically as a local anesthetic for otology procedures, such as myringotomy and tympanotomy tube placement, as an alternative to general anesthesia or other local anesthetics.
 Phenol spray, with phenol as the active ingredient, is used medically to treat sore throat.
 It is the active ingredient in some oral analgesics.

 Concentrated phenol liquids are used for permanent treatment of ingrown toe and finger nails, a procedure known as a chemical matrixectomy.
 The procedure was first described by Otto Boll in 1945.

 Nerve block

 Phenol is used as a chemical denervation agent in analgesia treatment, such as for spasticity, arthritis, or cancer pain.
 Its effect on the nerve is to denature protein, diminish nerve fat and myelin content, and interrupt sensory transmission to the brain.
 If successful, pain relief may last for weeks to two years.
 Complications may include pain on injection, bleeding, or infection.

-Clinical studies from 2023-25 reported that local injection of phenol (1.5-3 ml of 6% phenol in sterile water) at three to five sensory knee nerves was effective as a neurolytic treatment to relieve pain associated with chronic osteoarthritis.
+Clinical studies from 2023 to 2025 reported that local injection of phenol (1.5-3 ml of 6% phenol in sterile water) at three to five sensory knee nerves was effective as a neurolytic treatment to relieve pain associated with chronic osteoarthritis.
 The phenol method may be used for people who did not experience pain relief from radiofrequency ablation of knee nerves.